b-dmitry1/e86r/README.md

 ### Porting

-There are several WinAPI calls in "vga.cpp" and "main.cpp".
+There are several WinAPI calls in "main.cpp".
 They must be replaced with a target platform's equivalent functions.

 16-bit special version of this emulator work very well on a STM32F746 microcontroller board